DevOps-MBSE/AaC/docs/docs/user_guide/style_guide.md

           type: SampleEnum
 ```

-If we didn't follow convention, the an example of an inconsistently styled model could look something like:
+If a user didn't follow convention, the an example of an inconsistently styled model could look something like:

 ```yaml
 enum: